AntonioQuijanoGit/Budget-Management/README.md

 # Budget Management

-A comprehensive web application for budget management and expense tracking, built with Angular 18.
-Modern, accessible, and fully responsive interface with support for light and dark modes.
+Web application for budget management and expense tracking built with Angular 18.
+Features a modern, responsive interface with light and dark mode support.

 ## Features